Working women with families: Are you getting what you deserve at work?

 Women especially struggle with work and family issues.
 They have concerns, but employers have concerns as well.
 Having been on the hiring end of business, I have often considered potential for pregnancy (and maternity leave), sick children (time off from work and productivity), and work interruptions (spouses, schools, sick children).
 These possibilities may be unofficially and unconsciously factored into a final decision for hire or promotion, trust me.

-For any working mom looking for work, or looking to change jobs, follow the tips below.
+For any working mom looking for work, or looking to change jobs, follow the tips below for career success.

 1. Realistically Assess Your Abilities, Goals, And Family Needs

 This is sometimes difficult to do.
-Women, especially, are barraged with media and societal messages that push them to climb the corporate ladder and demand what they're due.
+Nowadays, women are barraged with media and societal messages that push them to climb the corporate ladder and demand what they're due.

 2. Find A Position Within Your Abilities In A Workplace Culture That's Comfortable

-You can tell a lot during a job interview, but it still behooves you to ask for a tour or to meet some of the employees.
+You can tell a lot during a job interview, but it still behooves you to ask about the company culture.
 How was your reception upon arrival?
 Formal?
 Warm?
 What are you comfortable with?

 If you do have special considerations at home, try to gauge the employer's tolerance by asking questions that might clue you in to whether or not the workplace culture or your supervisor's approach would be a good fit for you.